mikeal/ZDAG/SPEC.md

 This means that when you have a unique un-ordered list all you need to do is apply the sorting rules before passing the list to ZDAG and you'll get DELTA compression of the table pointers.

+It's doubtful you can find a way to align your values to sort neatly against the keys, but it may happen and it's very easy to detect since we already have to iterate over the encoded form in order to check for list and map typing rules already.

 ## ROOT_COMPRESSION